downad/aftools/README.md

 0.1		initial - register some weapon and armor (ironwood) 0.2 	register some arenatools from default_tools
 0.2.1	register some armor from 3d_armor
+0.2.2 save a list of each player with his items
+0.2.3 load a file with items that should remove from all players

 # Dependencies